 In 2018, the average cost was $6,253.
 By comparison, nn 2014, the average cost of a Tummy Tuck was $5,493 (American Society of Plastic Surgeons) – so as expected the prices are rising.
 You can use our Cost Estimator to get a more localized estimation as well.

 Remember, a significant part of this cost will be the Surgeon Fee so make sure you take the time to research your surgeon to fully understand the credentials, history, certifications, etc. For the rest of the costs associated with the procedure, this is something that should be explained up front and you should have complete understanding of what you are paying.

 A Tummy Tuck can be a life changing event – many patients report that they undertake a new look on life afterwards, watching their weight and exercising more.
 So before you place too much emphasis on the cost of a tummy tuck, you might want to think in terms of it’s Return on Investment – how much will you get out of it?
 The cost is significant…yes, there’s no way around that…but with the right mindset and direction it can positively impact your standard of living for the rest of your life.

-Geographic locations…where you are located…will have an impact on the cost of your tummy tuck or any other procedure.
+Geographic locations…where you are located…will have an impact on the cost of your tummy tuck or any other of the cosmetic procedures.
 A tummy tuck in New York will most likely cost more than a tummy tuck in Portland, Oregon for example.
 The extent of work to be done, also, can affect the price.
-A procedure that removes excess skin and fat, perhaps after massive weight loss, as well as repairs to the abdominal wall and abdominal muscles will add to the cost.
+You’ll see references to a mini tummy tuck or perhaps a full tummy tuck – each will be priced differently, of course.
+A procedure that removes excess skin and fat deposits, perhaps after massive weight loss, as well as repairs to the abdominal wall and abdominal muscles will add to the cost.
 Correcting or preventing stretch marks are another benefit many patients look for and one that can, and should be discussed with the surgeon to see if stretch mark removal is considered an extra cost or not.